RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

  }

-.. note:: the host code cannot read from, or write to, local memory.
+..
+Note:: the host code cannot read from, or write to, local memory.
 Only the kernel can access local memory.

 Local memory is consistent across work-items only at a work-group barrier; thus, before reading the values written collaboratively, the kernel must include a ``barrier()`` instruction.
 An important optimization is the case where the local work-group size is less than, or equal to, the wavefront size.
 Because the wavefront executes as an atomic unit, the explicit barrier operation is not required.
 The compiler automatically removes these barriers if the kernel specifies a ``reqd_work_group_size``